-There will be two main types of data produced in the course of our project.
-The first one, produced by the consortium, will be intellectual outputs in various forms: studies, reports, recommendations, evaluations, lectures, reviews, articles, videos, photos, databases, webinars, reports on events.
+There were two main types of data produced in the course of our project.
+The first one, produced by the consortium, are intellectual outputs in various forms: studies, reports, recommendations, evaluations, articles, videos, photos, webinars, reports on events.

-The second type of data will be materials collected in the course of the project on good practices used in schools, collected in our knowledge-sharing platforms.
+The second type of data were materials collected in the course of the project on good practices used in schools, collected in our knowledge-sharing platforms.

-The project will only use widely accepted formats for data generation, such as:
+The project uses widely accepted formats for data generation, such as:

 - documents/reports/publications: .pdf, .docx

 - spreadsheets: .xls/.xlsx

-- databases: .cvs, .sav

 - audio files. .mp3, .wav, .wma,

 - pictures: .jpg, .png,

 - video: .avi, .flv, .mov, .mp4, .wmv, .mkv.

-Consortium members will use existing data, mainly in the following forms:
+Consortium members use existing data, mainly in the following forms: